haoteli/MOSAIC/README.md

 ## Overview

-MOSAIC is a computational framework that transforms how chemists access and apply collective synthetic knowledge.
-By fine-tuning the open-source Llama 3.1-8B-instruct model into 2,489 specialized chemistry experts, MOSAIC implements a scaling search paradigm that partitions and navigates chemical space through computationally efficient Voronoi regions.
+MOSAIC is a computational framework that fine-tunes the open-source Llama 3.1-8B-instruct model into 2,489 specialized chemistry experts.
+MOSAIC implements a scaling search paradigm that partitions and navigates chemical space through Voronoi regions.

 ## Requirements